 Honors students may enroll in enriched core curriculum classes, participate in interdisciplinary seminars, pursue independent study and initiate enhanced projects in classes to match their interests.
 Honors students have access to specialized scholarships and peer mentoring.

 - International Student Services

 Adjusting to College Life

-Parents can help their students make the transition to college life by striking the right balance between providing support and fostering independence.
+You can help your student make the transition to college life by striking the right balance between providing support and fostering independence.

-Parents and their students should openly discuss both financial plans and academic expectations.
-Students also should be encouraged to make responsible decisions about alcohol and other lifestyle choices.
+Discuss both financial plans and academic expectations.
+Encourage your student to make responsible decisions about alcohol and other lifestyle choices.

-Parents can help by recognizing that their students are adults who still need a coach but not a rescuer.
-They can support their students by listening and offering encouragement while urging students to take advantage of resources on campus and to solve their own problems.
+You can help by recognizing that your student is an adult who still needs a coach but not a rescuer.
+Listen and offer encouragement while urging your student to take advantage of resources on campus and to solve his or her own problems.

-Parents should be aware that a federal law, the Family Educational Rights and Privacy Act (FERPA), protects the privacy of student educational records and may restrict their access to certain information, including grades.
+You should be aware that a federal law, the Family Educational Rights and Privacy Act (FERPA), protects the privacy of student educational records and may restrict your access to certain information, including grades.